PrimeSense: Partners

 PrimeSense was a founding member of OpenNI, an industry-led, non-profit organization formed to certify and promote the compatibility and interoperability of Natural Interaction (NI) devices, applications and middleware.
-The original OpenNI project was shut down by Apple when they bought the open source software, but Occipital kept a forked version of OpenNI 2 active as an open source software for the SDK for their Structure Product.
+The original OpenNI project was shut down by Apple when it bought the open source software, but Occipital kept a forked version of OpenNI 2 active as an open source software for the SDK for its Structure Product.

 The company provided the 3D sensing technology for the first Kinect, previously known as Project Natal.

 Awards

 The company was selected by MIT Technology Review magazine as one of world's 50 most innovative companies for 2011.